internetguru/ansible/README.md

 ### `ubuntu.yml`

-Enables Windows-like panel and adds practical programs, scripts and adjustments specifically for *Ubuntu Desktop*.
+Enables Windows-like panel and adds practical programs, scripts, and adjustments specifically for *Ubuntu Desktop*.
 It also adds basic developer programs and tools.

  - gnome-screensaver
  - gnome-session